Is BetterHelp Legit?

 BetterHelp is a legitimate company that gives licensed therapists a platform to provide the same kind of online therapy sessions they’d provide anywhere else.

 The technology and ubiquitous ad campaigns can blur the lines around this simple fact.
-But while BetterHelp is a Silicon Valley start-up that uses a subscription model and a proprietary app, it’s all just a shiny shell around the simple elements that make therapy work: you and a therapist who click with one another talking in private about what makes you tick.
+But while BetterHelp is a Silicon Valley start-up that uses a subscription model and a proprietary app, it’s all just a shiny shell around the simple elements that make therapy work: you and a therapist who click with one another talking about what makes you tick.

 At the end of the day, the quality and effectiveness of the therapy you get on BetterHelp depends on the therapist you find there and how well you work with them.
 This is why we recommend researching and vetting your therapist on BetterHelp—and anywhere else you might get therapy.